ophub/amlogic-s9xxx-armbian/build-armbian/armbian-docs/README.md

 If there is a set of kernel files in the current directory, it will be updated with the kernel in the current directory (The 4 kernel files required for the update are `header-xxx.tar.gz`, `boot-xxx.tar.gz`, `dtb-amlogic-xxx.tar.gz`, `modules-xxx.tar.gz`.
 Other kernel files are not required.
 If they exist at the same time, it will not affect the update.
 The system can accurately identify the required kernel files).
 If there is no kernel file in the current directory, it will query and download the latest kernel of the same series from the server for update.
 You can also query the [optional kernel](https://github.com/ophub/kernel/tree/main/pub/stable) version and update the specified version: `armbian-update 5.10.100`.
 The optional kernel supported by the device can be freely updated, such as from 5.10.100 kernel to 5.15.25 kernel.
 When the kernel is updated, By default, download from [stable](https://github.com/ophub/kernel/tree/main/pub/stable) kernel version branch, if you download other [version branch](https://github.com/ophub/kernel/tree/main/pub), please specify according to the branch folder name in the `2` parameter, such as `armbian-update 5.7.19 dev` .
 The mainline u-boot will be installed automatically by default, which has better support for kernels using versions above 5.10.
 If you choose not to install, please specify it in the `3` input parameter, such as `armbian-update 5.10.100 stable no `

 The `headers` files in the kernel is installed in the `/use/local/include` directory.
-When compiling the application, add `-I /usr/local/include` to the `CFLAG` parameter of `GCC` to find the headers files.

-The kernel update script will be continuously updated during development.
-You can use this command to update the local script synchronously: `wget -O /usr/sbin/armbian-update git.io/armbian-update` .
-Or directly use the latest script on the server side to update the kernel: `bash <(curl -fsSL git.io/armbian-update) 5.10.100`

 ## 10. common problem